Angus transmitting station: 15 November 1998 – 3 August 2010

 Digital terrestrial television was first transmitted from the Angus mast from 15 November 1998 using the frequency gaps between the analogue TV broadcasts.
 To limit interference to the analogue transmissions, power output on the digital multiplexes was low.

 4 August 2010 - 17 August 2010

-On 4 August 2010, BBC2 was switched off on UHF 63 and ITV1 was switched from UHF 60 for its final weeks of service.
-Multiplex 1 on UHF 68 was closed and replaced by BBC A on UHF 60 (which had just been vacated by analogue ITV1).
+On 4 August 2010, BBC2 was switched off on UHF 63 and STV was switched from UHF 60 for its final weeks of service.
+Multiplex 1 on UHF 68 was closed and replaced by BBC A on UHF 60 (which had just been vacated by analogue STV).
 BBC A was transmitted at full power (20 kW) and in 64QAM, 8k carriers mode from the start.

 Digital

 18 August 2010 to 16 April 2013

 Following the completion of analogue TV shutdown on 18 August 2010, Angus transmitted all of its higher powered multiplexes at 20 kW for PSB 1, 2 and 3, and 10 kW for COM 4, 5 and 6.
 From this date the frequency allocation was: